-However, long-term data have not shown an increased risk of birth defects associated with the use of dolutegravir-containing regimens outside of Botswana, including other African countries and in Canada, the United States and Europe.
+However, long-term data have not shown an increased risk of birth defects associated with the use of dolutegravir-containing regimens outside of Botswana, including other African countries and in Canada.
 Furthermore, the number of children born with such birth defects in Botswana to women who used dolutegravir was limited.
 Also, over the course of several years in the same study, the risk of giving birth to an infant with a birth defect fell among women who used dolutegravir at the time of conception.